Cowboy 2.6.0 has been released!

 Read More

-Cowboy 2.0.0-rc.1 has been released!
 This is the new recommended version of Cowboy.
 Its API should not change before release.
 While you probably should not use it in production yet, many do successfully.
 Use at your own risk.
-The plan is to have a new RC version every couple weeks until the summer ends or later if there are still blocking issues open.
-Only issues that can't be fixed without making breaking changes to the interface may block the release.

 Read More